biosharp-dotnet/bioinfo-gitpod/LearningCommandLine_3/trimming_pipeline.md

 In this session we will design our first bash pipeline script and understand the results of running `fastp` on the quality of `FASTQ` files.

+The tool we are going to use for trimming is called `fastp` https://github.com/OpenGene/fastp and the paper is [here](https://doi.org/10.1093/bioinformatics/bty560)

+**NOTE**: Please make a flow chart of the activites in this exercise.
+Understanding things visually is the key to effective scripting (programming).

+We recommend that you
+- Read through the entire exercise first
+- Draw a flow-chart
+- Then start executing these commands on the command line

 ## 1. Pre-trimming QC analysis